Jacksonville Bridge-the-Gap Alimony Lawyer

 Under the law, bridge-the-gap alimony is subject to certain restrictions—one of them being that the paying spouse would be freed of their obligation to provide alimony payments if their former spouse has suffered an untimely death.

 The same would also apply if the paying spouse were to pass away before the court-order duration of spousal support expired.
 In addition to this, remarriage on the part of the receiving spouse would also constitute a termination of bridge-the-gap alimony, as it would be assumed that the new spouse would be able to provide some level of financial support.
-Since there are numerous rules and provisions that surround this form of spousal support, I encourage you to speak with the Jacksonville divorce lawyer at my firm if you have any further questions.
+Since there are numerous rules and provisions that surround this form of spousal support, I encourage you to speak with the Jacksonville bridge-the-gap alimony lawyer at my firm if you have any further questions.

-Can I modify the amount or duration of bridge-the-gap alimony?
+Can I Modify the Amount or Duration of Bridge-the-Gap Alimony?

 As stated in Florida Statute § 61.08(5), an award of bridge-the-gap alimony "shall not be modifiable in amount or duration."
 This means that the conditions of the spousal support order will be final once they have been set forth by the court.
 Since it is only intended to provide the receiving spouse with economic assistance for short-term needs, modification would be strictly prohibited—unlike most other forms of alimony in Florida.
 When the court orders maintenance that is durational, or rehabilitative, for example, they have considered that one or both of the party's needs could change over this extended period of time.
 When it comes to bridge-the-gap alimony, however, it is understood that this form of support is temporary—thus not necessitating the need for modification.

-How Long is Bridge the Gap Alimony in Florida?
+How Long is Bridge-the-Gap Alimony in Florida?

 As mentioned earlier, bridge-the-gap alimony is intended to provide one party with financial support for a limited period of time—which, in this case, would be no longer than two years.
 During this period of time, it is expected that the receiving spouse will take measures to become self-reliant.